-Papyllon is a deeply personal piece for Toni Stuart and I and takes the form of the heroine’s journey to speak about our mixed heritages, our experiences as ‘white passing’, what we, as women, learn and don’t learn from our mothers; and how we step into our own lives.
+This is a deeply personal piece and takes the form of the heroine’s journey to speak about our mixed heritages, what we, as women, learn and don’t learn from our mothers; and how we might step into our own lives.

 THEMES: Race, Gender, Identity, Love, Mothers, Transformation, Colonialism, History, Herstory, Nature, Nurture, Orixás, Mythology, Healing, Shamanism, Butterfly, Alchemy, Sheroes journey.

 For upcoming dates please click here